Cyrano de Bergerac Cunning and Cleverness Quotes

 In that style?
 I have no wit.
 This fine manner

 Christian readily admits that he is not a clever man when it comes to speaking.
-This shows that the manner of speaking and writing in seventeenth century France were relatively refined and complex.
+This shows that the speech and writing of 17th-century France were relatively refined and complex.

 FIRST MARQUIS [on Comte de Guiche]

 Comte de Guiche is known for his deviousness.
 His intelligence, in sharp contrast to Cyrano’s, is characterized as morally corrupt, merciless, and even evil.
-Where Cyrano’s intelligence is spirited and often improvisatory, de Guiche’s is more cold and calculating – and often geared towards seeking revenge.
+Where Cyrano’s intelligence is spirited and often improvisatory, de Guiche’s is more cold and calculating—and often geared toward seeking revenge.

 MONTFLEURY (After bowing to the applause, begins the role of Phedon)